"Muslims are the new Ni...rs of America. If you will not fight for yourself, no one will."

 As an observer of US policy since September 11, this author is under no illusion that the American war on terrorism is bound to make America a continued target for more terrorism.
 Violence breads violence.
 If Israel, after decades of occupation, cannot contain essentially armless Palestinian refugees in their few square miles, America cannot feel safer following the same policies.
 Which policies are going to be more effective in defeating terrorism?
 What can the Muslim community in America do to prevent such happenings?
 If terrorist attacks, God forbid, do happen, then how is the Muslim community here is going to handle it?
 While these questions are subject of many discussions, this article dwells essentially on what the Muslim community can do to improve itself organizationally.

 This author feels that Muslims are not ready to handle such a plausible eventuality.
 Our Masjids and their resources need to be much more organized than what they are now.
 That preparation essentially involves professionalism, more openness, greater civic involvement, allocating resources to develop coalitions and alliances throughout society, as well as a higher level of expenditure on the legal defense and physical security of the community.
 Other important steps are the ongoing training of staff and Masjid leaderships, and most of all, helping our neighbors understand what we are and the difference between us and those who give a bad name to our faith will help us in this regard as well.
 But let's first see what are the strengths and weaknesses of our community.
+Refer to Quran about neighbors to help us become a better neighbor and show our neighbors what Islam asks Muslims to treat neighbors as.

 Strengths of Masjids in North America